-Sea Sickness: The Station suggests that your troop's/crew's first aid kit contain motion sickness medication.
+Sea Sickness: If your troop or crew will be boating in the Gulf, the Station suggests that your troop's/crew's first aid kit contain motion sickness medication.
 We further suggest that your crew members check with their individual physicians regarding a motion sickness medication.
 We find that the vast majority of participants will not experience sea sickness and encourage leaders to adopt an attitude that does not plant an expectation in participant's minds.

 Sunburn: Sunburn can be quite dangerous, as well as uncomfortable, and can ruin your entire trip.
 Get a good tan at home before you come to South Texas.
 Start slowly at first, then increase the dosage as you see what you can take.
 Use a good sunscreen and cover those parts of your body that burn easily.
 Do not bring suntan oils; it makes boat decks very slick and can discolor decks.
-In the event of sunburn, loose fitting cotton clothing will protect you from further burning.
+In the event of sunburn, loose fitting clothing will protect you from further burning.